What credit cards invests in college savings plans?

 Why should I have a credit card at all?
 What if I never want to use one?

 Great question.
 Now that prepaid debit cards give you many of the same features and benefits as credit cards, but without the threat of finance charges, you can make the case for living without credit cards at all.
 However, I can think of a few reasons why you might want to keep a rewards credit [...]

 Is it possible to choose the beneficiary receiver of a credit card reward, and to fix the percentage for donation?

-Credit card issuers understand that cash rebates motivate lots of our purchasing and loyalty decisions.
+Credit card issuers understand that cash back rewards motivate lots of our purchasing and loyalty decisions.
 Yet, according to research from Mintel Comperemedia, not everybody prefers to convert their credit card rewards into statement credits.
-Racking up rewards points is an easy way to stash savings for a person-to-person gift or for a charitable donation.
-A [...]
+Racking up rewards points is an easy way to stash savings for a person-to-person gift or for a charitable donation. [...]

 I currently purchase all of my food online at Stop & Shop.
 It totals about $500 a month.
 I want to start paying with a credit card that will give me some type of rewards for doing this.
 Any suggestions will be appreciated.

 Grocery stores have become a battleground between merchants and credit card issuers.
 They're one of the few places you still see shoppers forking over hundreds of dollars in cash each week.
-Credit card companies would love to get a cut of that action, so they're issuing some great cash back credit card offers with supermarket [...]
+Credit card companies would love to get a cut of that action, so they're issuing some great cash back rewards credit cards with supermarket [...]

 I'm looking for a credit card that I can use to simplify my bills and earn either rewards or cash back at the same time.

-Q: I'm looking for a credit card that I can use to simplify my bills and earn either rewards or cash back at the same time.
+Q: I'm looking for rewards credit cards that I can use to simplify my bills and earn either rewards or cash back at the same time.
 I would like to set up one card to pay several bills, including auto payment, insurance, cell phone, and student loans.
 That way, I can be left with just [...]